Ebb and Flow (Flood and Drain) System Explained

 4. Disease and Pest Control

 The Ebb and Flow system discourages stagnant water by periodically draining the growing tray, reducing the risk of disease and pest infestations.
+The regular movement of water helps flush out pathogens that might otherwise settle in a static environment.
 Additionally, the controlled environment in hydroponics minimizes the need for pesticides, promoting cleaner and healthier produce.
+Growers can thus achieve higher yields with fewer chemical interventions, ensuring safer food production.

 5. Versatility and Scalability